 Question: As Lent approaches, and we’re still in the COVID-19 pandemic, some are talking of “fasting” from communion during Lent.
 As if this were our usual practice.
 I believe Sundays during Lent fall outside the Lenten fast?
-This feels like rationalizing withholding communion during the pandemic.
+This feels like rationalizing the withholding communion during the pandemic.
 What do you think of fasting from Communion?

 Answer: One doesn’t fast from Communion, one fasts before receiving Commnion.
 That is the tradition, even if Western Christians fail to observe it.
 Eastern Christians do observe the Eucharistic fast (abstaining from eating and drinking before receiving the sacrament).
 The Eucharist actually breaks the fast.
 (Isn’t the first meal of the day called “breakfast?”)